darinaobukhova/single_cell_everything_notes/README.md

 # Talk Notes

 - Talk on the probabilistic modelling of transcriptional dynamics in whole embryos and single cells by Magnus Rattray, organized by DFKZ and EMBL team.
-A very interesting take on the temporal regulation of expression and its modelling using _Gaussian processes._
+A very interesting take on the temporal regulation of expression and its modelling using _Gaussian processes_.
+I've also made a brief summary of the talk with link to some of the papers introduced.
+It is available [here](https://drive.google.com/file/d/1RvMyUsDULHCKc24FRUKVCXsnJd0FnQZB/view?usp=sharing)